idamariasofie/lively/README.md

 - **Downloadable app with quicker access to recipes, meal plans, exercise, and meditation**: I can envision Lively as an app developing it into a healthy lifestyle space and build the community.
 - **Introduce weekly meal and workout plans**: This would require a paid membership, where the user will get access to weekly meal plans, workout plans, and meditation suggestions.
 - **Merchandise section with Lively products**: An easy way for users to find tools for both cooking and workouts.
+- **Serach function**: I did not manage to get this function up and running at the end of the project.

 # Technologies & Languages Used